iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 A swap offer is a HTLC with the following properties:

 - The amount of tokens is fixed.
-Implementation may support a group of multiple amounts.
+Implementations may support including multiple different tokens at once.
 - The recipient address is fixed.
 - Creating the contract locks the funds.
 - A hash of the preimage is fixed.